4levity/blindinator/README.md

 --    edit blindinator.py and enter correct calibration points at the top of the file
 - RUN
 --    restart blindinator.py
---    use the t key to start tracking
+--    use the t,k key to start/stop tracking
---    use the p,o keys to enable/disable screen preview-while-tracking (may impact performance) --    use the u,f keys to turn safety (autolaser disable) off/on (JUST KIDDING LEAVE THE SAFETY ON)
+--    use the v,o keys to enable/disable screen preview-while-tracking (may impact performance) --    use the u,f keys to turn safety (autolaser disable) off/on (JUST KIDDING LEAVE THE SAFETY ON)